TORONTO METROPOLITAN UNIVERSITY

 Reference Text(s):

-Note: According to the book's publisher, a print or an e-book version can be purchased for around C$80.
+Note: A print or an e-book version can be purchased for around C$80.
+An e-book version is also accessible via TMU library.

 Note: The book can be downloaded subject to the license mentioned in the following website: https://sourcerytools.github.io/advancedlinuxprogramming/